 Digital photos are so important.
 It’s incredible that we can make photos almost instantly, see them almost instantly, and share them online almost instantly- across the globe.
 You need the digital files, and I need you to have them!

 With each wedding collection or photo session with Lume Photography you will have access to save your own copies of your finished images.
 The image files are available as high resolution and/or web-sized.
-So you get to keep your photographs and print them as many times and at whatever size you’d like, forever.
-This is an incredible value, and most photographers wouldn’t even consider offering it to their clients.
+So you get to keep your photographs and print them as many times and at whatever size you’d like.
+They are yours- forever.

 Your online image gallery gives you immediate access to download your images.
-The files can be saved to your computer, on a usb, disk, or wherever you’d like to keep them.
-And you get to keep them forever, share them however you’d like, and print them as many times as you want.
+The files can be saved to your computer, on a usb, or wherever you’d like to keep them.
+You get to keep them for all time, share them however you’d like, and print them as many times as you want.

 A Crash Course on Image Resolution

-High resolution files are optimized for printing, and may be printed up to 30×40″, or sometimes even larger, without losing quality.
+High-resolution files and/or Original Size files are optimized for printing, and may be printed up to 30×40″, or sometimes even larger, without losing quality.
 The reason these files are high-resolution has to do with the actual size of the file (megabytes) as well as how many pixels, or dots, per square inch.
 High resolution files are usually saved at 300dpi or 250dpi (dots per inch).
-You can use these images online, however some programs may need to “downsize” them and quality may be lost in the process (they end up looking terrible).
+You can use these images online, however some programs may need to “downsize” them and quality may be lost in the process (they may end up looking terrible).

 All of your images will be available in high-resolution (printable).

-Low resolution files are for online or digital display only.
-They are smaller, more efficient files, and most of the time will look awesome when displaying on any screen, but not printed.
+Low resolution files are intended for online or digital display only.
+They are smaller, more efficient files, and most of the time will look awesome when displaying on any screen, but not when printed.
 Have you ever taken a picture with your phone and then tried to print it, and the print looked all blotchy or pixely?
 That’s probably because it was too low of resolution.
 Low resolution files are usually saved at 72dpi (dots per inch).

 All of your images will be available in low-resolution (web-sized).